 Toulouse School of Economics

 Income concentration in the U.S. rose sharply since the 1970s.
-But the share of wealth held by the top 1 percent increased less, following a U-shaped pattern.
+But the share of wealth held by the top 1 percent increased less.
 This can be partially accounted for by a quantitative model of occupational choice, in which rich individuals choose to become entrepreneurs or managers.
 Collateral constraints induce entrepreneurs to hold more wealth, while managers earn higher wages as a result of competitive assignments to firms.
 Declining tax progressivity from 1970 to 2000 replaces top entrepreneurs with top managers, which can account for all of the increase in the share of wages earned by the top 1 percent and 20-25% of the increase in the share of income earned by the top 1 percent.
-At the same time, the share of wealth held by the top 1 percent initially drops as entrepreneurs decumulate wealth, then rises again as managers accumulate wealth.
-In a counterfactual analysis, I show that even less progressive taxation can lead to a drop in the concentration of wealth.
+At the same time, the share of wealth held by the top 1 percent remains stable, as entrepreneurs decumulate but managers accumulate wealth.

 We present a model in which human capital investments occur over the life-cycle and across generations, à la Becker and Tomes (1986), also featuring incomplete markets and government transfer programs.
 The human capital technology features multiple stages of investment during childhood, a college decision, and on-the-job accumulation.
 The model can jointly explain a wide range of intergenerational relationships, such as the intergenerational elasticities (IGE) of lifetime earnings, college attainment and wealth, while remaining empirically consistent with cross-sectional inequality.
 Much of life-cycle inequality is determined early in life, which in turn is explained in large part by parental background.
 The model implies that this is mainly due to early investments in children made by young parents, so life-cycle constraints these parents face are important for understanding the persistence of economic status across generations.
 Education subsidies, especially early on, can significantly reduce the intergenerational persistence of economic status.